Ockenfuss/tipps/PythonTricks.md

-print(example["key2"])#Access elements by key d=dict(zip(keys, values))#use dict to create a dictionary from a list of key-value tupples (zip creates such a list from key and value lists) list(d.keys())#get keys as list
+print(example["key2"])#Access elements by key d=dict(zip(keys, values))#use dict to create a dictionary from a list of key-value tupples (zip creates such a list from key and value lists) list(d.keys())#get keys as list dict1.update(dict2)#update a dictionary with the values from another one (replace keys or create if not existing)
 ```

 #### File paths/IO